 Barcodes Explained (Part 2)

-It is a very common question I receive every day.
 If you live in the United States or Canada and your product is not a book or a magazine, then you need what is called a UPC-A barcode, also known as UPC codes or UPC's.
-All of them refer to the same 12-digit barcode you see on nearly 100% of all products you'll find in a store.
+All of them refer to the same 12-digit barcode number you see on nearly 100% of all products you'll find in a store.
 (UPC, by the way, stands for Universal Product Code.)

 Hope your day is prosperous and Happy Barcoding!